Proven Growth And Income VCT Plc: Issue Of Equity

 Issue of Equity

-1,630,706 Ordinary Shares were allotted at an average price of 52.86p, based on the latest net asset value of being the net asset value per Ordinary Share as at 30 November 2024 adjusted for the dividend of 1.25p paid on 17 January 2025.
+2,878,630 Ordinary Shares were allotted at an average price of 52.82p, based on the latest net asset value of being the net asset value per Ordinary Share as at 30 November 2024 adjusted for the dividend of 1.25p paid on 17 January 2025.

 Application for the Issue Shares to be admitted to the Official List of the Financial Conduct Authority and to trading on the London Stock Exchange's market for listed securities will be made shortly.